3sjay/sploits/plague_botnet_rce_writeup.md

 Why build when you can borrow ;P?
 On a serious note, I like to have a look at the vulnerabilities of offensive tools.
 I did look at botnet panels a few years ago and thought that it was time again to do so.

 In this post we'll have a look at the Plague Botnet.
-You can find it with your favorite search engine or you can take my package where you can easily run it with docker-compose.
+You can find it with your favorite search engine.
 While doing static analysis I find it crucial to have a setup where I can test/debug stuff so nowadays I do that first, so take your time to set it up properly if you want to follow along.